Introduction to the InCountry Data Residency for Salesforce app

 Repeat the same procedure for other InCountry endpoints if you manage protected data for multiple countries.

-Once you have configured the InCountry for Salesforce app and re-created the Salesforce views, you can load the app for working within it.
+Once you have configured the InCountry Data Residency for Salesforce package and re-created the Salesforce views, you can load the app for working within it.

 In the left part of the menu, locate the icon showing available apps and click it.